 Be our guest!

-Beit Hashofar is pleased to announce the opening of our new Lichtenstein Guest House and Beit Midrash.
-This new facility is conveniently located steps away from the synagogue and offers the comforts of home as well as an informal study space.
+Beit Hashofar welcomes you to visit the Lichtenstein Guest House.
+This facility is conveniently located steps away from the synagogue and offers the comforts of home as well as an informal study space.
 Our Guest House is an optimal base for seeing the Northwest region or just to stay overnight on Shabbat while residing in a kosher environment.

 'The kindnesses of the Lord I shall sing forever; to generation after generation I shall make known Your faithfulness, with my mouth.
 For I said, "Forever will it be built with kindness; as the heavens, with which You will establish Your faithfulness."' -- Psalms 89:2-3